Row64/row64tools/README.md

 ramdb.save_from_df(df, "/var/www/ramdb/loading/RAMDB.Row64/Temp/Test.ramdb")
 ```

 The server will check every minute or so for changes.
+The frequency of update is based on your .config file RAMDB_UPDATE setting.
 If you run the example while the server is running you'll see the file in:

 /var/www/ramdb/loading/RAMDB.Row64/Temp/Test.ramdb